ryantam626/jupyterlab_black/README.md

 A JupyterLab extension to apply [Black](https://github.com/ambv/black) formatter to code within codecell.

-> Note: This extension will only work if you can load the terminal in jupyterlab.
-The terminal does [not currently work on Windows 7](https://github.com/jupyterlab/jupyterlab/issues/3647)

 Here is a little demo.
 Apologies for the horrid quality, I promise to find a better converter...

 ![](https://raw.githubusercontent.com/ryantam626/jupyterlab_black/master/jupyterlab_black_demo.gif)